chadrossouw/ctpcan-website/README.md

 ### Service Worker Caching

 - [Native browser service worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is used to cache files offline.
-- [UUID](https://www.npmjs.com/package/uuid) is used in the `bust-cache.js` Node script to generate a unique cache ID after each build.
+- [UUID](https://www.npmjs.com/package/uuid) is used to generate a new `cache.js` file with each build.
 - Cache is bypassed in `.env` via `BYPASS_CACHE` value.
 Set to `0` to disable cache bypassing.

 ### Testing